ovsrohith/tally-mind/README.md

 That's a very detailed configuration guide\!
 I'll integrate the server start-up steps and create a complete, cohesive guide for setting up the **Tally Database Loader**.

-Since the second part of your input uses **MySQL** for the installation steps, I'll prioritize that database technology for the complete setup guide, while retaining the initial **MSSQL** and general Tally configuration details for completeness.
+Since the second part of your input uses **MySQL** for the installation steps, I'll prioritize that database technology for the complete setup guide, while retaining the initial **MYSQL** and general Tally configuration details for completeness.

 -----